 SDLT Tax Advice and Representation

-His services include: reducing liability where legitimate savings are available, dealing with HMRC SDLT enquiries and representing clients in SDLT appeals before the tax tribunals.
+His services include reducing liability where legitimate savings are available, dealing with HMRC SDLT enquiries and representing clients in SDLT appeals before the tax tribunals.

 Other SDLT Areas Patrick Can Advise On: